 Rigsby was not impressed, referring to it as ‘wedding cake’ architecture and saying things like, ‘you can barely get out the front door without getting covered in gold leaf.’

 Heh heh.
 It was fun going there with him (although I thought it was rather beautiful…shhhh).

 You can climb (which I did-with a baby-and a stroller-not sure how) many many stairs to get to the top of the hill where the Sacre-Coeur lies or you can take the Montmartre funicular which is a mash-up of a subway car and an elevator.

 I had no idea this was all hiding up here and I’d been there before.
 I thought Montmartre was just the town that lies on the hill leading to the Basilique.
 Hello?
 I had missed it all the last time I was there!!!
 It was full of little cafes, museums, and cemeteries.
 It held beautiful, old, well appointed houses.
-I guess you could call some of them mansions.

 It was a fantastic area to accidentally stumble upon.